 Ratneshwaran Maheswaran

-Previously, I worked at the Secrier Lab at the UCL Genetics Institute, benchmarking foundation models (scBERT, scGPT, Geneformer, LangCell) for zero-shot cell annotation across cancer datasets.
-I hold a BEng in Electronic and Computer Engineering from the University of Nottingham, where I received the Vice-Chancellor's Medal (top 0.1%), and I am currently completing an MSc in AI for Biomedicine and Healthcare at UCL.
+Previously, I worked at the Secrier Lab at the UCL Genetics Institute, building reproducible pipelines for large-scale single-cell datasets and benchmarking foundation-model approaches under batch effects and dataset shift.
+I hold an MSc in AI for Biomedicine and Healthcare from UCL (Distinction) and a BEng in Electronic and Computer Engineering from the University of Nottingham, where I received the Vice-Chancellor's Medal (top 0.1%).

 News